-Think about it this way … If you were the Prime Minister, would you want to go to war with a collection of cheap tanks, aeroplanes, and poorly trained, underpaid troops?
+If you were the Prime Minister, would you go to war with a collection of cheap tanks, aeroplanes and poorly trained, underpaid troops?

 Of course not.

 When you go to market, you enter a battlefield.
-And your adversaries (err, fellow candidates, if you want to be more gentle) are competing for a few highly desirable roles.
+And your adversaries (fellow candidates, if you prefer to be more gentle) are competing for a few highly desirable roles.

-It’s a competition.
-In such a scenario, the candidate who is the most fully prepared, equipped, and trained usually wins.
+In such a scenario, the candidate who is most well equipped and trained usually wins.

-And yet the cost of working with a cheap resume writing service isn’t as black-and-white as getting into a fight with a substandard army.
+And yet the cost of hiring a cheap resume writing service isn’t as obvious as one in the example of entering a battlefield with a substandard army.

 The reason is that the “cost” isn’t immediate.